jvgomez/fast_methods/README.md

 + scripts: matlab scripts to parse outputs.
 + thirdparty: others' software included.

-## Known issues:

-- There is not reset in the grid values if the same grid is used in Fast Marching Methods twice.
-Be aware of this, it can lead to wrong FMM results.

 ## TODO

 At the top of each file there are specific TODO comments.